wuyinjun-1993/Chef/README.md

 $4=L2 regularization rate for model training (SGD), e.g., 0.002,\
 $5=dataset name, e.g., twitter,\
 $6=model name, e.g., Logistic_regression,\
-$7=data directory to store the generated results from the pre-processing step, e.g., '/output/dir/' above,\
+$7=data directory to store the generated results from the pre-processing step, e.g., '/output/dir/' used above,\
 $8=regularization coefficient for regularizing the training samples with probabilistic labels, e.g., 0.8, which is the value of &lambda; in the paper.
+$9=tag for the names of the output files (e.g., output model parameters), which could be any string.

 For example, to train a model on the Twitter dataset, the above commands could be instantiated as follows: